New Jersey Federal White Collar Crimes Defense

 Money laundering, securities fraud, embezzlement, mail fraud, health care fraud, and other white-collar convictions can be very costly and can result in significant jail time in federal prison or significant fines.
 In order to avoid or reduce serious consequences, you need a lawyer on your side who understands the federal criminal justice system and how to combat evidence from extensive federal investigations.

 For 25 years, Brian J. Neary, Esq., has been named in, Best Lawyers in America for both white-collar and non-white collar criminal defense.
 Attorney Brian J. Neary and his firm can review the facts and circumstances of your federal white-collar case with you, explore all of your legal options, and strategize an aggressive defense.
-To schedule a free consultation and case evaluation with a New Jersey criminal defense lawyer, please call the Law Offices of Brian J. Neary today at (201) 801-4334 or contact us online.
+To schedule a free consultation and case evaluation with a New Jersey criminal defense lawyer, please call the Neary Law LLC today at (201) 801-4334 or contact us online.